The Welsummer is the pride of the Netherlands and as a young breed, they have blossomed into a fantastic chicken for homesteaders.

 The Welsummer is not a broody hen but despite them not making good mothers, they are good layers.

-You can depend on your hen to consistently provide eggs but if you are looking for a chicken to hatch and raise baby chicks, you’ll need to find other breeds.
+You can depend on your hen to consistently provide eggs but if you are looking for a bird to hatch and raise baby chicks, you’ll need to find other breeds.

 Are Welsummers Good Meat Birds?

-These birds were originally bred for meat purposes and despite being classified as lightweight, they have tender quality meat with rooster carcasses providing the best table fare.
+These chickens were originally bred for meat purposes and despite being classified as lightweight, they have tender quality meat with rooster carcasses providing the best table fare.

 Behavior and Temperament